 So, as travelers, hikers, and adventurers, what is a solution to staying hydrated that doesn’t also contribute to the plastic problem?
 Meet the next generation Grayl water bottle…

-I recently got my hands on the vastly new and improved Grayl GEOPRESS filter water bottle and it changed the way I am able to travel and hike (oh, and reduce my plastic footprint) literally overnight.
+I recently got my hands on the vastly new and improved Grayl GEOPRESS filter water bottle and it changed the way I am able to travel and hike literally overnight.
+Not to mention kicking my plastic footprint up the ass in the process.

-The famous Grayl water bottle model that raised a lot of eyebrows in the outdoor and backpacker world a few years ago has gone through a serious revamp this year.
-The new GEOPRESS design is now more awesome and functional than ever before.
+The famous Grayl water bottle model that received a lot of hushed murmurs of titillation in the outdoor and backpacker world a few years ago has gone through a serious revamp this year.
+The new GEOPRESS design is now more awesome and more functional than ever before!
 I just spent 6 weeks guiding trips in the Karakoram in Pakistan and my team and I had the opportunity to put the Grayl GEOPRESS through its paces every step of the way.

-After years of using a variety of different personal water purification systems, I found myself disappointed (and thirsty at times) in the performance of just about everything I tested while backpacking.
+After years of using a variety of different personal water purification systems, I found myself disappointed (and sometimes thirsty) by the performance of just about everything I tested while backpacking.

 This epic Grayl GEOPRESS review will bring you up to speed on everything I learned about what it’s actually like to trek and travel with this filter water bottle.
 If you also are looking for a badass purifier bottle to hydrate your next backpacking adventure, you NEED to read this review because this Grayl water filter bottle NEEDS to be on your radar.

 - Flow Rate: 8 seconds per 24 oz.
 (5 L/minute)